 Asking yourself specific questions.

-If you answer yes to any of these this may be a sign of that your impotence is caused psychological factors.
+If you answer yes to any of these questions, this may be a sign that your impotence is due to psychological causes.

-Depression can impact all aspects of your existence.
+Depression can impact all aspects of your existence like sexual function for example.
 It can feel like an anchor that weighs you down and makes life that much harder to live.
 Research shows that 75% of people with depression also have problems in the bedroom.

 Depression is linked to changes in your brain chemistry and nervous system.
-Some of these areas also affect your sex drive and ability to have an erection.
+Some of these areas also affect your sex drive or sexual desire and ability or inability to have an erection.

-If you are only getting an erection watching porn, this can cause impotence problems.
+If you are only getting an erection watching porn, this can cause impotence problems and can give you a ‘stage fright’ when it comes to sexual performances.
 Particularly when is it used as an aid to masturbation.

 This is because on a neurochemical level the brain can become “trained” to expect and need pornography for sexual arousal to occur.
 Aside from that, watching porn can lead you to develop unrealistic expectations about your body and sexual abilities.
 This, in turn, can cause performance anxiety and psychological ED.

 If your guilt is strong enough, it interrupts the signals between your brain and body, stopping you from getting an erection.
 It’s almost as if the unconscious mind punishes you by denying you pleasure in response to the guilt that you feel.
-Guilt can also cause impotence in men who view sex as being shameful for religious or cultural reasons.
+Guilt, one of the psychological causes of ED, can also cause impotence in men who view sex as being shameful for religious or cultural reasons.

 Low self-esteem and erectile dysfunction feed off one another.
 One study of Brazilian men showed that 95% of those with ED also had poor self-esteem!
-While it’s no surprise that erectile dysfunction can cause low self-esteem, did you know that the opposite is also true?
+While it’s no surprise that sexual dysfunction or erectile dysfunction can cause low self-esteem, did you know that the opposite is also true?

 For example, men who start out with a low self-esteem may see themselves as unsexy or inadequate.
 This can lead to erectile problems in bed.
 Furthermore, people with a low self-esteem are more vulnerable to experiencing guilt, depression, anxiety and fear of rejection.